A fragrantly spicy Balinese tempeh and potato curry, with a made from scratch curry paste (or traditional base gede).

 - Heat 2 tablespoon of coconut oil in a frypan (skillet) and fry the cubed tempeh until golden on all sides.
 Remove from the pan and set aside.

 - Heat the remaining 2 tablespoon of coconut oil in the same frypan, then fry the curry paste for 2-3 minutes until fragrant.
 Add the tempeh back into the pan, along with the potato, kaffir lime leaves and about ¾ of a can of coconut cream (or the full can if needed, you want the curry to be saucy but not too saucy).

 - Season with a little salt and simmer for 10-15 minutes, stirring from time to time, until the potato is tender.

 - Once cooked, taste and adjust seasoning with more salt as required.

-- Serve with steamed rice and urab sayur or steamed greens such as beans, broccoli or spinach, for a complete meal.
+- Serve with steamed rice, and urab sayur or steamed greens such as beans, broccoli or spinach, for a complete meal.

 - If you prefer a milder curry, remove seeds from the chillis before grinding with the chilli paste.
 If you prefer a hotter curry, add 1-3 small, hot chillis additional to the recipe and grind with the other paste ingredients.